Placebo (band): Without You I'm Nothing and Black Market Music (1998–2002)

 In 1998, Placebo switched to the major label Virgin Records, and issued their follow-up album Without You I'm Nothing on 12 October.
 The band had a dysfunctional relationship with producer Steve Osborne during the recording of the album, and ended up not speaking to him at all by the time the sessions were over.

 The album was another large seller in the UK; the US market embraced the album's lead single "Pure Morning", which appeared on MTV and reached number 20 on the Billboard Heatseekers chart, but subsequent singles and videos failed to match the success of its predecessor.
+"Pure Morning" became Placebo’s highest charting single in the U.S., peaking at number 19 on the Billboard Modern Rock Tracks.
 "Pure Morning" enjoyed the same success as "Nancy Boy" in the UK, reaching number 4 in the British chart.
 The video of the song was nominated for the Best British Video award during the 1999 edition of Brit Awards, but lost to Robbie Williams' "Millennium".
-Molko would subsequently deem the lyrics of "Pure Morning" as unsatisfying, and would refuse to perform the song live for nine years.
+Molko subsequently deemed the lyrics of "Pure Morning" as unsatisfying, and refused to perform the song live for nine years.

 The band kept enjoying success in the UK, as the second single, "You Don't Care About Us" reached number 5 in the British chart.
 The third single released was "Every You Every Me", a number eleven hit.
 The song appeared on the soundtrack for the film Cruel Intentions, which was inspired by the novel Les Liaisons dangereuses by Pierre Choderlos de Laclos.

 The last single on the album, "Without You I'm Nothing" was re-recorded and released as a duet with David Bowie, at Bowie's request.
 Molko would describe this moment in 2016 as an honour, adding that he realised its importance much later in his career.